-Cube mode- Tentatively offered, pending commissioning: this mode is a variant of the burst mode already offered with VISIR and ISAAC.
+Cube mode is a variant of the burst mode already offered with VISIR and ISAAC.
 In this mode, a data-cube with each single DIT frame is saved.
 This mode is particularly interesting for lucky-imaging type of observations, where one wants to select the best frames out of a set before co-adding them.
+The mode can be used for time resolved applications, provided one selects detector setups that do not lose frames and no single DIT frame time stamping is needed.
+The timing accuracy has been measured in the case of 1-sec sampling frequency.
+It is believed, but has not been tested yet that the IRACE controller is able to acquire data with microseconds timing accuracy and it is assumed that the additional frame writing overheads are homogeneously distributed dring the exposure time.

-The mode is not suited for time resolved applications, since there is currently no way to time-stamp each single DIT.
-There are stringent limitations to the use of this mode, in particular it will only be offered in combination with basic imaging (no LGS), SDI+, coronagraphy and SAM.
-This mode is only offered for VM runs.
+There are stringent limitations to the use of the cube mode, in particular it will only be offered in combination with basic imaging, SDI+, coronagraphy and SAM in NGS mode (i.e. no LGS).
+This mode is only offered for VM runs, even though waivers for simple cases are possible.

 Additional advantage of the cube mode is the much smaller overheads needed to save large quantities of frames.
-When in the past a user would select a certain number of exposures per offset (by means of the NEXP parameter), now one can select cube mode and save all the images in one frame, saving the time needed to save each file (16-17 sec).
+When in the past a user would select a certain number of exposures per offset (by means of the NEXP parameter), now one can select cube mode and save all the images in one frame, saving the time needed to save each file (16-17 sec): there is only one readout per cube, which means that hundreds or thousands of frames can be taken with very little overheads.